Happily Ever After, pg2

 A second door leads from the bath to the master bedroom.
 Fit for a king.
 I walk over and open the French doors to the patio, then take a moment to sit on the edge of the bed and look across the terrace.
-A section of the aquarium can be seen from the patio.
+A section of the aquarium can be seen from where I sit.
 “Here is the man I remember,” I think to myself.
 “Full of character and authenticity.”

-A rush of emotion starts to overtake me.
-There are so many thoughts and sensations running through my mind and heart that it’s impossible to decipher between them.
-My breathing becomes rapid and shallow and my anxiety builds.
+A rush of emotion comes over me.
+The thoughts and sensations running through my mind and heart are impossible to sort.
+My breathing is rapid and shallow and anxiety swells.
 What is happening?
-The only answer I can think of is that I’ve become so numb these last few years, so detached from any real emotion that all I’m feeling right now is overwhelming.
+My only thought is I’ve become so numb, so detached from any real emotion that all the passion and excitement tonight is overwhelming.
 I need to leave.

-I get up, close the patio doors, and walk out of the master bedroom to the study.
+I get up, close the patio doors, walk through the master bedroom, the bath, and back into the study.
 For a moment I reconsider.
 Should I stay?
 No. I need to go.
-I step into the hallway and take a breath.
-I pause in front of the aquarium.
-It helps calm me.
-Just as I reach the stairs, Colt returns.
+I step into the hallway and pause in front of the aquarium.
+It’s tranquil and calming.
+I move on.
+As I reach the stairs, Colt is there.

 “Yes.
 It’s late.
 I had a wonderful time.
 I loved seeing you.”

 The energy is palpable.
-It’s inspiring yet anxiety ridden.
-I must leave before my emotions get the better of me, so I must leave.
+It’s inspiring and anxiety ridden.
+I’m afraid my emotions will get the better of me, so I must leave.
 But, to go where?
 Back to a place from which I desperately want to escape?
-I can’t stay here either.

 “Excuse me,” I say as I look at Colt and manage half a smile moving past him and up the stairs feeling ungracious in my haste.

 “I’d love that,” I reply and stop to look back at him.
 His graciousness a quality I always admired.

-“I’ll be leaving for Virginia.
-But, you’re welcome anytime.”
+“I’ll be leaving again for Virginia.
+But you’re welcome anytime.”

 “Yes.
 Please feel free.
 Make yourself at home.
 It’s been too long.
 Let’s not wait another thirty years.”
 He smiles.
-“You said you were writing.
+“You’re still writing.
 See if your muse feels comfortable at the desk.
-A writer belongs there.
 It’ll be nice to know someone’s enjoying it.”

 “I’d love to …”

 “It’s a date then; whether I’m here or not,” he says offering a wide smile.
 “I’ll let Sepp know you’ll be by.
 But you and I?
 Soon.”

-Full of hope, I get into my car and begin the drive home keenly aware of the disparity in the life I’ve been living and the one I wish to create.
+Full of hope, I begin the drive home keenly aware of the disparity in the life I’ve been living and the one I wish to create.